hphelion/documentation/bindings.fog.object-storage.md

 _______________

-The HP Public Cloud provides object storage support via both the model abstraction and the request abstraction.
+The HP Helion Public Cloud provides object storage support via both the model abstraction and the request abstraction.
 Executing commands in both layers are detailed in this page.

 <!--ACLs in separate section-->